zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

    * `The Megatransaction: Why Does It Take 25 Seconds? <http://rusty.ozlabs.org/?p=522>`_
 .. [#offline-wallets] `SIGHASH_WITHINPUTVALUE: Super-lightweight HW wallets and offline data <https://bitcointalk.org/index.php?topic=181734.0>`_
 .. [#ZIP0000] ZIP???: Overwinter Network Upgrade
+.. [#overwinter-replay-protection]
+   The new transaction format introduced in the Overwinter upgrade contain the branch ID that a transaction is committing to (for transaction format serialization unambiguity), and the new consensus rules require that the transactions in a block match the expected branch ID for that block height.
 .. [#01-change] In the original algorithm, a ``uint256`` of ``0x0000......0001`` is committed if the input index for a ``SINGLE`` signature is greater than or equal to the number of outputs.
 In this ZIP a ``0x0000......0000`` is commited, without changing the semantics.